philsquared/Catch23/README.md

 This is an early work-in-progress and is not intended for general use.

 What's different?
-The vast majority is purely internal - which not only makes maintenance far easier (and enabled new possibilities) but should improve runtime - and may help with compile times, too (not currently measured).
+The vast majority is purely internal - which not only makes maintenance far easier (and enables new possibilities) but should improve runtime - and may help with compile times, too (not currently measured).

 But there are some differences and new capabilities, too.